-Learn about la Catedral de Santa María de la Sede.
-It is the largest gothic cathedral in Spain and in the world.
-Find out more about its history
+Seville's Cathedral.
+The Catedral de Santa María de la Sede in Seville is the largest gothic cathedral in Spain and in the world.

 Located in Seville, Spain is the largest gothic cathedral in the world: La catedral de Santa María de la Sede.
 The cathedral in Seville was declared a UNESCO World Heritage Site in 1987.
 Among the many Spanish cathedrals, the Seville Cathedral is a true national treasure.